ClickHouse Local Mode¶

 Overview¶

-ClickHouse Local Mode uses chDB, the official embedded ClickHouse engine, to run ClickHouse queries directly in Python without requiring a separate ClickHouse server installation.
+ClickHouse Local Mode uses chDB, the official in-process ClickHouse engine, to run ClickHouse queries directly in Python without requiring a separate ClickHouse server installation.

 Key Benefits¶